faithvoid/faithvoid/README.md

 ## layer;01.initialize

-[Faith Void | 29 | she/ae]
+[ Rachel Bartmoss | 30 | ae/aer ]

 Welcome to my GitHub page!
-I'm Faith, a freelance IT tech, open-source programmer, DJ, archivist, and musician from Canada.
+I'm faithvoid, a freelance IT tech, open-source programmer, DJ, archivist, and musician from Canada.

 My main programming languages of choice are **Python**, **HTML** and **C++** and the systems I target are usually *nix-based & ARM-based systems such as the **Raspberry Pi**, and the **Nintendo Switch**, but I've been getting into original Xbox & RISC-V development recently!

 If any of my Nintendo Switch ports stop working on newer firmwares, please open an issue and I'll recompile with the latest libNX!
+Please note that my Switch ports are considered "deprecated" now, as I no longer own a Switch and have moved on to the Steam Deck.

 [XBMC Addons](https://github.com/faithvoid/xbmc-addons)